AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

    ![](assets/image2016-11-29-11-3a0-3a2.png)

-   Gut gemacht!
+   Schön gemacht!
 Leads fließen in Marketo über erfolgreiche Facebook Lead Ad-Kampagnen.

    ![](assets/image2016-11-29-12-3a32-3a54.png)